 - · the works required to construct the structure - activities involved in the use and maintenance of the structure.

-DPI-Fisheries may need to consult commercial fisheries.
+DPI-Fisheries may need to consult commercial fisheries and oyster farmers.

 The following legislation, policy and guidelines inform the LOC assessment of waterfront locations in proximity to POAA and commercial fishing areas: